Chabuksawar-Arun/ARM-TEMPLATE/README.md

 ## Project Goals

-- Deploy the ** Sitara-Hotel ** website on Azure using ARM templates.
+- Deploy the ** Farmbox-Direct ** website on Azure using ARM templates.
 - Set up a **Virtual Network (VNet)** with two **Subnets** and a **Network Security Group (NSG)**.
 - Use a **Load Balancer** to distribute traffic between two VMs located in different availability zones.
 - Host the static website on these VMs and make it accessible via the load balancer's frontend IP.